Impressionism, the partakers of the expositions:

 - 1979: the Musée Pissarro (or: Tavet-Delacour) in Pontoise showed an exhibition with works of Piette (and Pissarro and Daubigny) (iR70;iR23).

-- a street in Pontoise is named after Piette (iR3)
+- in Pontoise there is a Rue Ludovic Piette (iR3)

 For further reading: